andrezero/andretorgal.site.old/content/pages/about/work.md

 At [Ironhack](https://ironhack.com) as the Lead Teacher for the Webdev bootcamp in Barcelona, _teaching full-stack web development_ - concepts, hacks and best practices - and sharing the love for Agile values and practices.

 Feeling super accomplished and rewarded.
 Meeting new people, from all around, literally every day.
-People with the most incredible stories, from whom I'm _learning new and unexpected things_ and whose paths I'm intersecting in an extraordinary moment of their lifes. :-)
+People with the most incredible stories, from whom I am _learning new and unexpected things_ and whose paths I am intersecting in an extraordinary moment of their lifes. :-)

 ### Engineering Experience